Samuel von Brukenthal: Legacy

-The palace is not the only public building of Sibiu named after him, there is also a school which is situated near the palace, right across from the Protestant Cathedral of Sibiu.
-The Samuel von Brukenthal Gymnasium is the oldest German school in Romania.
-The school was mentioned the first time in 1380.
+The Brukenthal Palace is not the only public building of Sibiu named after him.
+There is also a nearby school, across from the Protestant Cathedral of Sibiu, named the Samuel von Brukenthal Gymnasium.
+The school is the oldest German school in Romania, mentioned the first time in 1380.
 The present building was erected in the 18th century.
 The Samuel von Brukenthal Gymnasium is a school with instruction in the language of the German minority.
 The school is still one of the best schools in the country.
 The language of instruction is still German; Romanian is taught as the country's official language.
 After the turn of the twentieth century and the exodus of the Transylvanian Saxons, the majority of students are Romanians.

 A daguerreotype purportedly showing Brukenthal was uncovered among the belongings of his steward.
 The portrait (stored in the archives of the Hapsburg Palace Records Collection) has not been well preserved and its subject still has not been conclusively identified.